julietwomack/Data-Scientist-HR-Classification/README.md

 - The MLP algorithm performed best compared to the 6 other classification algorithms.
 - The MLP model with PCA implementated had the best AUC = 0.757 and Recall Score = 0.712.
 - The resulting model can help HR and data scientist leaders identify data scientists at risk for leaving their company or help recruiters prepare to onboard new data scientists prior to the resignation company data scientists.
+- The Jupyter Notebook with Python code can be found by [clicking here.](https://github.com/julietwomack/Data-Scientist-HR-Classification/blob/main/Data-Scientist-HR-Classification-Project-Fall-2021.ipynb)
 - A full report (PDF) can be found by [clicking here.](https://github.com/julietwomack/Data-Scientist-HR-Classification/blob/main/JULIET-WOMACK-STAT-8240-CLASSIFICATION-PROJECT-REPORT.pdf)